yujuan-zhang/feature-representation-for-LLMs/README.md

 Additionally, we presented Histogram plots and Scatter plots based on feature importance to measure the distribution of feature significance for overall prediction (summing across all subcellular types).
 This was specifically implemented in each feature by summing the average importance of feature for the prediction of all subcellular localization types, as represented in the [Methods of histgram and scatter plot](https://github.com/yujuan-zhang/feature-representation-for-LLMs/tree/main/Model/Model%20interpretation/Methods%20of%20histgram%20and%20scatter%20plot#methods-of-histgram-and-scatter-plot), to assess as each feature’s overall predictive importance.
 This differs from the swarm plot and the methodology in Table S8 (https://doi.org/10.1093/bib/bbad534), which calculates the average importance of all features for individual subcellular localization type. this represents a different approach and direction in explanatory analysis based on feature importance.

-Additionally, differing from the analysis involved in the swarm plot, our DNN model only includes RF_filter+MLP (with an input feature dimension of 3152), and we have also not considered conducting this analysis on non-homologous datasets and with different feature dimensions input-based model.
+Additionally, differing from the analysis involved in the swarm plot, DNN model use in this analysis only includes RF_filter+MLP (with an input feature dimension of 3152), and we have also not considered conducting this analysis on non-homologous datasets and with different feature dimensions input-based model.
 This is primarily due to constraints related to the publication cycle and other time considerations.
 We encourage researchers to build upon our work and further explore interpretation studies on features extracted from different positional intervals or sites using large protein language models.
 We aim to maintain this Github project long-term, including the [figshare dataset](https://figshare.com/articles/dataset/feature-representation-for-LLMs/24312292), as a supplement to our research presented in the paper.

 ## Comparison model (UDSMProt, Doc2vec model, Deeploc2.0)